Justin Steele: Draft and minor leagues

-Steele made his professional debut with the Arizona League Cubs, compiling a 2.89 ERA in 18.2 innings pitched.
-Steele pitched 2015 with the Eugene Emeralds, going 3–1 with a 2.66 ERA in ten starts, and 2016 with the South Bend Cubs, pitching to a 5–7 record with a 5.00 ERA in 19 starts.
-He started 2017 with the Myrtle Beach Pelicans, but had his season cut short in August due to injury which required Tommy John Surgery.
+Steele started 2017 with the Myrtle Beach Pelicans, but had his season cut short in August due to injury which required Tommy John Surgery.
 In 20 starts prior to the injury, he went 6–7 with a 2.92 ERA.
-He returned from the injury in 2018 and pitched for the Arizona League Cubs, Myrtle Beach and Tennessee Smokies, pitching to a combined 2–2 record with a 2.31 ERA in 11 starts.
+He returned from the injury in 2018 and pitched for the AZL Cubs, Myrtle Beach, and Double-A Tennessee Smokies, pitching to a combined 2–2 record with a 2.31 ERA in 11 starts.
 After the season, he played in the Arizona Fall League.
-The Cubs also added him to their 40-man roster after the season.
+The Cubs also added Steele to their 40-man roster after the season, in order to protect him from the Rule 5 draft.